Skip to content

 “Dr. Guo was an excellent instructor..."

-“Dr. Guo was an excellent instructor – He is very knowledgeable and insightful.
-I really appreciate all the lesson materials that he has created that are very organized and easy to follow.
+“Dr. Guo was an excellent instructor.
+He is very knowledgeable and insightful.
+I really appreciate all the materials that he created, which are very organized and easy to follow.
 I am also grateful for the R and STATA codes that he created and shared with us which are the most beneficial.”

 Jackie Relyea